mindspore-ai/mindspore/model_zoo/official/nlp/mass/README.md

 ## Configuration

-Json file under the path `config/` is the template configuration file.
 Almost all of the options and arguments needed could be assigned conveniently, including the training platform, configurations of dataset and model, arguments of optimizer etc. Optional features such as loss scale and checkpoint are also available by setting the options correspondingly.
-For more detailed information about the attributes, refer to the file `config/config.py`.
+For more detailed information about the attributes, refer to the file `default_config.yaml`.

 ## Training & Evaluation process